lhao03/lhao03.github.io/content/blog/cs-edu.md

 +++
-title = "CS Education; thoughts based on my own path to CS" date = 2022-02-14 draft = false
+title = "Thoughts based on my path to CS, and opinions on efforts for CS Education" date = 2022-02-14 draft = false
 +++